trentf-carsales/fps-counter/Readme.md

 If necessary you can specify what run loop and run loop mode to use while tracking:

-    self.fpsCounter.startTracking(inRunLoop: myRunLoop, mode: UITrackingRunLoopMode)
+    self.fpsCounter.startTracking(inRunLoop: myRunLoop, mode: .tracking)

-By default the `NSRunLoop.mainRunLoop()` and `NSRunLoopCommonModes` are used.
+By default `RunLoop.main`  and  `RunLoop.Mode.common` are used.

 When you don't want to receive further updates, you can stop tracking: